Skip to Main Content

 3. To adjust the settings of your footnote, including the numbering style, when to start and stop the numbering of your notes, where to place the note, etc..., right-click on any footnote/endnote and select Footnote... from the menu that appears.

 • If you wish, you can have your footnotes and endnotes restart their numbering in each chapter.
 To do this, each chapter will need to be its own section (which they are, if you've been following our guidance).
-See Adding Page Numbers for more information on creating sections.
+See Page Numbers for more information on creating sections.

-• Remember, too, that you can format the Style of your endnote/footnote as discussed in the Modifying a Style section.
+• Remember, too, that you can format the format of your endnote/footnote as discussed in the Modifying a Style section.
 Unsurprisingly, footnotes use the "Footnote Text" style, and endnotes use the "Endnote Text" style.
 You may need to open the Styles Pane and set it to show "All Styles" to find and modify those styles.

 Viewing All Your Footnotes in One Place